noppefoxwolf/NFXBubblePoolView/README.md

 `#import "NFXBubbleModel.h"`
 `#import "NFXBubblePoolView.h"`

-`NFXBubblePoolView` can init for initWithFrame or initWithaDecoder(storyboard).
+`NFXBubblePoolView` can initialize for initWithFrame or initWithaDecoder(storyboard).

-You just call `addModel:(NFXBubbleModel*)model`,add one Node.
+You just call `addModel:(NFXBubbleModel*)model` and add one Node.

-`NFXBubbleModel` is simple.this need title,color,data.
+`NFXBubbleModel` is simple.
+This need title,color and data.
-Data is int value.
+`data` is int value.